princomp/princomp.github.io/source/projects/character_creator/description.md

 #### Challenge

-In short:
+##### In short
-~

 In this project, you are asked to add two new methods to your Character class, then make a program asking the user to give you the values you need to make a new character with input validation.

-In more details:
+##### In more details
-~

 First, download the Project 2 Phase 2 Template [LINK HERE]

 Consider the following UML diagram for the updated `Character` class: